maakay-com/profile-api/README.md

 ## API Endpoints

-`/api/users/:username`: Get public profile of the user.
+`/api/v1/users/:username`: Get account number and nonce assoited with the account number.

+`/api/v1/login`: Login using account_number and signature.
+Returns JWT.

-`/api/assets`: Get all supported assets.
+`/api/v1/tokens`: Get all supported tokens.

-`/api/address`: Add crypto address of the user.
+`/api/v1/address`: Add crypto address of the user.

-`/api/dashboard`: Get private profile of the user.
+`/api/v1/profile/:username`: Get the public profile of the user.

+`/api/v1/social_profile`: CRUD all social profiles associated with the user.

+`/api/v1/profile_link`: CRUD all links associated with the user.

 Happy Coding.